SecretFoundation/SNIPs/SNIP-20.md

   infrastructure, not a secret contract.

 ## Padding
-SNIP-20 tokens may want to enforce constant length messages to avoid leaking data.
-To support this functionality, an optional _padding_ field may be sent with ANY of the messages in this spec.
-Contracts and Clients MUST ignore this field if sent, either in the request or response fields
+Users may want to enforce constant length messages to avoid leaking data.
+To support this functionality, SNIP-20 tokens MUST support the option to include a _padding_ field in every message.
+This optional _padding_ field may be sent with ANY of the messages in this spec.
+Contracts MUST ignore this field if sent.

 ## Requests
 Requests SHOULD be sent as base64 encoded JSON.
 Future versions of Secret